top of page

 Bay of Islands Region

-Finally, mentionable is that the Bay of Islands also has been found to have the second bluest sky in the world, after Rio de Janeiro!
+One final remarkable fact: the Bay of Islands is home to the second bluest sky in the world, right after Rio de Janeiro, making for some spectacular views no matter where you are.

 Hobbiton, Matamata, North Island in New Zealand.
 Read more about the best tourist attractions in New Zealand in the New Zealand Travel Guide 2021.